“THE DERIVE EXPERIMENT”

 The exercise is 1 hour long.

-the derive is a way of wandering, following our feet, tapping into unconscious codes, mystical messages and ways to “remember.”
+The derive is a listening technique; a way of wandering, following our feet, tapping into unconscious codes, mystical messages and ways to “remember.”

-From November 2024 - June 2025, Samina lead a weekly experiment called the derive, as part of “the art of remembering” residency program she created for a group of international artists.
+From November 2024 - June 2025, Samina lead a weekly experiment called “the derive”, as part of “the art of remembering” residency program she created for a group of international artists.
 In these sessions, the group gathered every Wednesday under the Pont Marie Bridge in Paris at 11am.
 Spinning around directionless with their eye’s closed, they then stopped and began to wander, in stillness or in movement for 1 hour.
-A silent and solo act, designed to explore inner callings by following their feets, smells, colours which unraveled parts of their subconscious and that were all linked very closely to their artistic practise. serendipity , magic. a different kind of listening that is central to the art of remembering.
+A silent and solo act, designed to explore inner callings by following their feet, their senses, unraveling parts of their subconscious and imaginary worlds.
+Serendipity, magic, and connectivity between the group consistently emerged in each session.

-In April 2025, the four artists invited several individuals to join in their experiment, after concluding in a salon in the looking glass.
-Coincidental
+In April 2025, the four artists invited several individuals from Paris to join in their experiment, then concluding in a salon in “the looking glass.”
+As each unraveled their stories, common threads of gestures, subtleties and stillness were experienced by each and, as a group, when tuning into the collective.

 Though solo dérives are possible, Debord indicates that the most fruitful numerical arrangement consists of several small groups of two or three people who have reached the same level of awareness, since cross-checking these different groups' impressions makes it possible to arrive at more objective conclusions.